 The seeds for The Tandana Foundation were planted in 1998, when Founding Director Anna Taft spent four months in the rural community of Panecillo, Ecuador, teaching English to local elementary students and forming relationships with so many people there.
+Grateful for the friendships she had been offered, she resolved to maintain her side of those relationships by staying in touch.

 This 10-minute video filmed by a Tandana intern gives a beautiful overview of Anna's inspiration for starting Tandana in Ecuador:

-Tandana was founded in 2004, and in 2006 the foundation received its 501c3 nonprofit status and sponsored its first community project in Ecuador.
+Tandana was founded in 2004, and in 2006 the foundation received its 501c3 nonprofit status and sponsored its first official community project in Ecuador.
 Students from The Traveling School helped to paint the community center in the community of Agualongo.

 Also in 2006, Anna spent four months in Mali immersing herself in a completely different culture and working with villagers on community projects.
 Tandana supported its first community project in Mali in 2007: creating a school garden in the village of Kori-Maounde.
 In 2008, Tandana assisted with restoring a well in the village of Kansongho.
 This project was important because it solidified Tandana's relationship with the residents of Kansongho, which now serves as Tandana's center of operations in Mali.